“You can’t be afraid of the absolute hand-to-hand combat, metaphorically.”

 Tom Philpott, reporter for Mother Jones

 A Monsanto document released in 2019 highlights how Monsanto worked with third-party allies to try to discredit journalist Carey Gillam and her book Whitewash: The Story of a Weed Killer, Cancer, and the Corruption of Science (Island Press, 2017), which exposed a range of environmental and health problems associated with the company’s herbicide business.
-The 2017 document, an Excel spreadsheet titled Project Spruce: Carey Gillam Book, describes plans by Monsanto and the crisis management firm FTI Consulting to place paid ads on Google and generate negative book reviews with the help of allies they described as “Pro Science Third Parties.”
-[74] These included the spin groups Sense About Science and Science Media Center, the Global Farmers Network, and the Campaign for Accuracy in Public Health Research, a project of the American Chemistry Council, the chemical industry’s main trade group.
-By the spring of 2022, Whitewash would have 226 reviews on Amazon.com, most of them 5 star reviews.
-[75] Of the 29 1 and 2 star reviews, 21 were published on or around October 21, 2017 shortly after the launch of Project Spruce.
+An Excel spreadsheet titled “Project Spruce: Carey Gillam Book,” describes plans by Monsanto and FTI Consulting to place paid ads on Google and generate negative book reviews with the help of allies.
+Described as “Pro Science Third Parties,” these included industry-funded spin groups Science Media Centre and the Global Farmers Network, and the chemical industry trade group’s “Campaign for Accuracy in Public Health Research.”
+By spring 2022, Whitewash would have 226 reviews on Amazon.com, most of them 5 star reviews.
+Of the 29 reviews with 1 or 2 stars, 21 were published on or around October 21, 2017, shortly after the launch of Project Spruce.

-“I’m just one person, just one reporter working from a home office in the Midwest, juggling three kids with irregular writing deadlines,” Gillam wrote in the Guardian in 2019.[76]
-“So the knowledge that a multibillion-dollar corporation spent so much time and attention trying to figure out how to thwart me is terrifying … When corporate power is so intensely brought to silence messengers, to manipulate the public record and public opinion, truth becomes stifled.
-And we should all be afraid.”
+“I’m just one person, just one reporter working from a home office in the Midwest, juggling three kids with irregular writing deadlines,” Gillam wrote in the Guardian.
+“So the knowledge that a multibillion-dollar corporation spent so much time and attention trying to figure out how to thwart me is terrifying …

-Suing New York Times
+Suing the New York Times

 For more details on the lawsuit and legal documents, see our fact sheet on Kevin Folta.